Tasks¶

 | In Progress | Work has begun | When someone starts working on it |

-| Done | Completed successfully | When the work is finished (requires time logged) |
+| Done | Completed successfully | When the work is finished (requires time logged for project tasks) |

 | Cancelled | No longer needed | When the task becomes irrelevant |